mariachi444/retinopathy-detection-streamlit/README.md

 ## Overview

-This project was developed as my final project for my Biomedical Engineering degree.
+This project was developed as part of an assignment for my Biomedical Engineering degree.
 It uses deep learning to detect diabetic retinopathy by combining image classification and lesion detection in a simple web interface.

 # What does the app do?